ecwu/ecwu.github.io.source/content/page/changelog/index.md

 #### April 2025

-- Adding a new "no-dark-invert" class for dark mode to prevent dark mode inversion for some images
+- Adding a new "no-dark-invert" class for dark mode to prevent dark mode inversion for some images (removed in October 2025)

 #### February 2025